TheUpshot/Bedfellows/introduction.md

 ### Length Scores

 The length score too has an intuitive premise: The longer the relationship between contributor and recipient lasts, the stronger their relationship is.
 We want to reward pairs that exhibit a long-lasting relationship between contributors and recipients.
-Length scores are simply the number of days passed between the first and the last donation associated with a contributor-recipient pair.
-We normalize the scores by assigning a score of 1 to the highest-scoring pair and scaling others accordingly.
+We measure length of relationship by counting the number of days passed between the first and the last donation associated with a contributor-recipient pair.
+We then normalize these counts by assigning a score of 1 to the highest-scoring pair and scaling others accordingly.

 #### Step By Step

-We first compute unnormalized length scores as the difference between the first and the last date of donations in record, measured in days.
+We first compute unnormalized length scores as the difference between the first and the last date of donations on record, measured in days.
 This is readily accomplished with MySQL's DATEDIFF function.
 The unnormalized scores are stored in `unnormalized_length_scores`.
 We then normalize scores by first storing the highest value found in table `max_length_score` and then dividing all unnormalized scores by the highest value.
 Normalized scores are stored in `length_scores`.

 #### In Depth

-The scoring model we developed doesn't explicitly reward pairs in proportion to the absolute number of corresponding donations.
+The scoring model we developed doesn't explicitly reward pairs in proportion to the absolute number of corresponding contributions.
 Rather, the model seeks to flesh out patterns surrounding these contributions, namely periodicity, exclusivity and length of relationship as well as the timing of donations in the context of election cycles, the relative donation value with respect to the limit allowed by FEC and contributor's focus on specific races.

 While there isn't a score explicitly devoted to rewarding multiple donations over one-time ones, we do acknowledge that both periodicity and length scores indirectly produce this side effect, as one-time donations necessarily get a periodicity score and a length score of zero.
 This is meant to counter-balance the relative easiness with which one-time donations can get high values for the other scores.
 One-time donations will get a high report type score as long as the donation is made early in the election cycle; they will get a high maxed out score as long as donation is close to contribution limit.
 Moreover, if contributor doesn't donate to other recipients, exclusivity and race focus score will necessarily be 1.

 ### Race Focus Scores

 The motivation for this score is that contributors that give to recipients within a single race should see a bump in their relationship scores.
-Contributors that donate to races all over the country are not as invested in each particular race as contributors that focus on specific races.
+Contributors that donate to races all over the country are not as invested in each particular race as are contributors that focus on specific races.
 We compute race focus scores as the inverse of the count of the number of races a contributor donates to.
 Normalization is not necessary in this case.

 Unlike the other five scores, race focus scores is assigned to each contributor only, (as opposed to contributor-recipient pairs.)